As markets plunge, Asia's wealthy flock to art

 "These days art investment has entered into the mainstream of investment, especially for younger people.
 You cannot divorce love of the piece from what lies behind, the value of it."

 Hong Kong has played a key role in Asia's art market boom.
-Its auction market turnover -- anchored by Sotheby's and Christie's -- skyrocketed 300 percent from 2009 to 2010, powered by a wave of Chinese millionaires buying art with avid fervor.
+Its auction market turnover -- anchored by Sotheby's (BID.N) and Christie's -- skyrocketed 300 percent from 2009 to 2010, powered by a wave of Chinese millionaires buying art with avid fervour.

-"Hong Kong has became the sales center of the world," said Patti Wong, chairman of Sotheby's Asia, with revenue in the former British colony on par with New York and London.

 Despite the art market's vulnerability to shocks, including the 2008 Lehman Brothers collapse, when unrealistic estimates left scores of unsold lots amid tepid bidding even in the red-hot Chinese ceramics market, Asia's rapid wealth accumulation will likely see more and more money flow into art and alternative investments such as wine.